 Place the chocolate coated pineapple on a piece of parchment paper on a large plate or platter.
 Repeat with the rest of the pineapple rings.
 You may need to use a couple of plates to fit them all.

 The next step is to sprinkle on any optional toppings while the chocolate is still wet.
-My personal favourite is freshly grated lime zest.
+My personal favorite is freshly grated lime zest.
 Unsweetened shredded coconut and /or finely chopped macadamia nuts are delicious toppings too.

 The last step is to refrigerate them for at least 30 minutes to allow the chocolate to harden completely before serving.